aminrj/aminrj.github.io/_posts/2026-04-03-ai-agents-security-course-article.md

 ---

-## Part 1: What Makes an Agent Different from a Chatbot
+## Part 1: what makes an agent different from a chatbot

 Most people encounter AI as a conversation.
 You type.
 It responds.
 That mental model breaks entirely when the AI can *act*.